2bndy5/CircuitPython_Cirque_Pinnacle/README.rst

   trackpads are natively capable of measuring only 1 touch point per event.
 * Download/upload the underlying compensation matrix for ADC measurements.
 * Adjust the ADC matrix gain (sensitivity).
-* compliant with use of context manager (using `with` block) for ease of switching between different configurations of various data mode selections.

 .. tip:: The SPI protocol is the preferred method for interfacing with more than 1 Cirque circle
     trackpad from the same MCU (microcontroller).
 The Cirque Pinnacle does not allow